 - If you’re turning out to sell a lot of products on E-commerce Platform, offline distributors will contact you by themselves.

-Just for you to imagine how far it can go… if you come to China one day and seat at a street food place.
-You can take your phone and order your favorite beers.
+Just for you to imagine how far it can go if you come to China one day and sit at a street food place.
+You can take your phone and order your favorite beer.
 You’ll be delivered in 30min.